You are here

 Staying Safe In The Sun

-Before we know it, spring break will be here, and not long after, summer.
+Before we know it, summer will be here.
 With the sun beginning to shine in full force, don’t forget to stay sun safe this spring and summer.
 Unfortunately, the sun can damage your skin in as little as 15 minutes without protection, so being mindful while you’re outside is very important.
 What are some easy ways you may be able to stay protected?

 - Seek the shade.
 Take breaks from the direct sunlight while you’re outside.
 Find a tree, canopy or any shaded area if you’re going to be outside for extended periods of time.